 Look people in the eyes.
 Especially when first meeting someone.
 You acknowledge your own and other’s importance through eye contact.
 Don’t dart away, or stare people down.
 Train for the right gaze.

 Of course smile!
-Be the first one to do it!
-Smiling puts people at ease.
-Displaying friendliness.
-Opening people up instead of putting them on guard.
+Be the first one to crack a smile!
+Displaying friendliness puts people at ease.
+Opening them up instead of putting them on guard.
 Seemingly simple, put somehow very hard.
-Try practicing this, a good genuine smile does wonders and can be very infectious!
+Try practicing this, a good genuine smile works wonders!
 Think of why you should feel great, or about an awesome experience you had.
 Use that feeling to boost your smile!

-Don’t only actively apply positive body language, also learn how other people are conveying themselves non-verbally.
+Not only actively apply positive body language.
+Also learn how other people are conveying themselves non-verbally.
 Having a hard time with that?
-Try this or that bookon body language.
+Try this or that book on body language.
 You can learn when people are open to conversation.
-And recognize when people are enjoying themselves.
-All pretty useful.
-As first you will notice these things very cognitively.
-But over time you’ll find your instincts for body language.
+Recognize when people are enjoying themselves.
+And much more moods.
+Pretty useful!
+As first you will notice these things very cognitively, but will become more intuitive through practice.

 No, you do a run-up and jump!